waggle-sensor/computer_vision/education_resources/README.md

 ## AI at the Edge Resources and Tutorials

 This page lists educational resources including tips and tutorials for machine learning starters.

+### Concepts

+* Microsoft Azure IoT Edge

+[The source video](https://youtu.be/EbRQMncZ5XY?t=3735) talks about how AI algorithms can be modeled, packaged, managed, and possible to be running at the edge devices.
+A couple of examples helps how the Edge computing can be applied to scale-sensitive domains.

 ### Dataset management